stephenbeckr/ML-theory-class/syllabus.md

 ### Meeting times and location
 Meeting time: MWF 11:15 AM - 12:05 AM

-Location: ECCR 135 (Engineering Center)
+Location: ECCR 151 (Engineering Center)

-During times when the class is remote, we will meet via zoom (link is on Canvas)

 ### Office Hours
 3 hours per week, held in a hybrid fashion: attend the physical office (338 ECOT) or via zoom (link is posted in Canvas)

 Times:

-- Wed 4-5
-- Thurs 1-3
+TBD

 There is no TA